tomthe/DCoDe-styleguide/README.md

     c.
 After the variable is recoded, examine the cross-tab with the old variable, or list a few observations showing both the old and new variables to ensure the recoding has been done properly.
 This should be included in the code script to demonstrate the recode has been done properly to the code reviewer
     d.
 Apply a descriptive label to the variable (e.g. if income was inflation-adjusted to 2016 dollars, the label may be “income, inflation-adjusted to 2016 dollars”)

-### Data

-If you use

-### git & Github

-Use git to version control all the files (except data files bigger than 100 MB).
-You can use Github private repositories to share the project or the network-drives of the institute.
-Github issues are a better way to discuss issues than emails.

 ### Directory structure